UPPMAX/naiss_file_transfer_course/docs/sessions/filezilla/README.md

     Prior questions:

-    - What is a file tranfer?
-    - How can one do a file transfer?
-    - Can you name some programs that can do file transfer?
     - Who has heard of FileZilla?
     - Who has already used FileZilla?
     - What are features of FileZilla?